wp-plugins/robo-gallery/readme.txt

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change color of the text

+= How to change font style of the gallery image caption? =

+In gallery settings you can enable custom caption settings where you can customize font style and see results in live preview

 = How to change ordering of the gallery images? =

 When you open gallery for edit you can find there images manager where you can change ordering of the gallery images